dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 The UI style of this site is based on the built-in project templates.
 The tutorial's focus is on how to use EF Core, not how to customize the UI.

 Follow the link at the top of the page to get the source code for the completed project.
 The *cu30* folder has the code for the ASP.NET Core 3.0 version of the tutorial.
 Files that reflect the state of the code for tutorials 1-7 can be found in the *cu30snapshots* folder.
-The following instructions explain how to run the app after downloading it.

 # [Visual Studio](#tab/visual-studio)

+To run the app after downloading the completed project:

 * Build the project.
 * In Package Manager Console (PMC) run the following command: